8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 The Bottom Line

-After following the steps mentioned above, we hope that you have successfully installed macOS Sonoma or Ventura on your Mac.
+After following the steps above, we hope you have successfully installed macOS Sequoia on your Mac.
 It's worth noting that upgrading to a new macOS version can potentially cause data loss.
 Therefore, we strongly advise that you backup your Mac before proceeding with the upgrade.

 FAQs

-1. Can I Update My Mac After Installing macOS Sonoma/Ventura?
+1. Can I Update My Mac After Installing macOS Sequoia?

 2. What To Do if My Mac Isn't Working Properly?